code-free89/TaxiApp/README.md

 * Is there a way to navigate from job -> customer so we don't need .find in the jobs index page?
 * Increase size of fa icons
 * Make pages responsive / overflow
+* Jobs / bookings page gives error if you have no profile